lrlotze/terraform-refactor/README.md

 - Duplicate `provider` and `terraform` blocks (one per resource type)
 - `output` blocks for every resource ID (cross-module Terraformer exports)
 - `data "terraform_remote_state"` cross-references between split modules
-- Hard-coded AWS resource IDs in computed attributes
+- Hard-coded cloud resource IDs in computed attributes
 - All resources in a single flat file with no logical organization

 This tool transforms that output into clean, split `.tf` files that `terraform plan` will verify produce **zero infrastructure changes**.